 Waipiro / alcohol and Māori

-It is important to know that pre-European Māori were one of the few known societies not to have manufactured or used psychoactive substances.
+Pre-European Māori were one of the few known societies NOT to have manufactured or used psychoactive substances.

 Trends in alcohol consumption among Māori